by Shayla Black

 Deke and Luc always share women because Deke cannot have sex with a woman unless Luc is there.
 Reminder: Luc is his cousin.
 But second cousin.
 Because, you know, first cousin would be weird.
 No really, there’s another reason why Deke can’t do it without Luc there but the reason, when it’s revealed, just seems really anti-climactic and out of left field.

 There’s A LOT of sex in this book.
-Once these three get going, it’s pretty much all sex all the time.
+Once these three gets going, it’s pretty much all sex all the time.
 (But not the vagina, for it is sacred and being saved for Jesse.)
 They don’t even go to work or do much else, really.
+They must be taking tips from websites similar to www.porn7.xxx.

 I know it sounds like I’m making fun of this book, but I swear that I did like parts of it.
 The sex scenes are incredibly detailed, so if that’s your thing, then you’ll be happy.
 And to be honest, the book is so blatantly over the top in many ways, especially toward the end when the plot goes every which way.
 I just went with it, even though it’s all very crazy and I was shaking my head at these characters constantly.